flash of injection mold is caused by failure mold or machine clamping force

 How do you prevent flash for injection molding?

-Several strategies can help prevent flash in injection molding, including increasing clamp force, reducing injection pressure, ensuring proper alignment of the mold plates, and selecting adequate molding materials.
-Adopting techniques such as gate trimming, mold venting, and the use of advanced mold designs can also help prevent flash in injection molding.
+During the injection molding process, there are various strategies that can effectively prevent the occurrence of flash phenomenon.
+This includes increasing clamping force, reducing injection pressure, ensuring correct alignment of mold plates, and selecting appropriate molding materials.
+In addition, technologies such as gate trimming, mold ventilation, and advanced mold design can further reduce the occurrence of flash.